scrapy/scrapyd/docs/api.rst

 listversions.json
 -----------------

-Get the versions of a project, in order, with the latest version last.
+Get the versions of a project in :ref:`eggstorage`, in :ref:`order<overview-order>`, with the latest version last.

 Supported request methods
   ``GET``